Nada Yoga – outer and inner

 Consciousness can, for example, linger in the physical body and, when the ears are closed, the sounds or vibrations that come from the heart, the lungs, the brain, the blood circulation and the different metabolic processes taking place in the body, can be heard.

-If the consciousness lingers in Prana Maya Kosha– the vital energy – and has merged with it, then Nada will be heard as a flute among many other sounds.
+If the consciousness lingers in Prana Maya Kosha – the vital energy – and has merged with it, then Nada will be heard as a flute among many other sounds.

-If the mind has reached deep into Ananda Maya Kosha, then other sounds will disappear and the fruit of Nada Yoga will remain.
+If the mind has reached deep into Ananda Maya Kosha, then sounds will disappear and the fruit of Nada Yoga will remain.

 Despite this description, it is difficult to say which Nada belongs to a certain area.